sammynave/freeze/README.md

 ## to reproduce

-1. open dev tools -> ember inspector -> data tab
+1. open dev tools -> ember-inspector -> data tab
 2. click `freeze` button
-3. click `human` and expand id: 1
+3. in ember-inspector, click `human` and expand id: 1
-4. click `chosen`
+4. click `chosen` or `choices`, either relationship.
-5. the tab should freeze
+5. the tab should freeze and the memory and cpu usage will spike